hybridindie/sensu-docker/README.md

 _This adds Grafana and InfluxDB for metics_

-Connecting a new Client
+Connecting a new Ubuntu Client
 -----------------------

 Copy the ssl_certs folder from the project root (_generated when setting up the server_) to the client along with the install_client script.
 If you no longer have this folder you will need to replace the certs on the server after running the script again.

-run install_client.sh
+make sure you have `wget` installed and run install_client.sh

 ```
 sudo ./install_client.sh